 Violin/Viola and Music Theory both privately and in our Introductory Class setting.

-Ms. Michelle offers instruction on Piano, Organ, and Voice.
+Ms. Natalie offers instruction on Piano and Voice.